DreymaR/BigBagKbdTrix/README.md

 	- I think <body onload="includeHTML()"> would only work for body and not head?
 	- W3Schools: document.onload = function() {fn()}; to run fn()
 	- https://stackoverflow.com/questions/22326742/server-side-includes-alternative
+- GH-pages use Jekyll
-		- GH-pages use Jekyll; could include as, say, {% include web/inc-navbar.html %}
+	- Can include html as, say, {% include web/inc-navbar.html %}
+	- Jekyll setup for GitHub consists of some files.
+Added these in the Jekyll folder; figure it out...?
+	- Hard to get Jekyll up on WSL Ubuntu.
+Managed it eventually with some help.
 - Make one res (img and files) folder from the Dropbox Public one, and one web for the page files
 	- Put fonts, css and js in the web folder
 	- TODO: Update all content image links to res locations
+	- TODO: Change all res/img links to the old subfolder structure so images are sorted by subject again

 DONE
 ----